-- Member of the Alabama Defense Lawyers Association
+- Member of the Alabama Nursing Home Defense Lawyers Association

-- Previously, Alicia was a member of the Charter Class of the University of Alabama at Birmingham’s Leadership UAB and served on the Young Supporters Board of the UAB Comprehensive Cancer Center.
+- Alicia was a member of the charter class of the University of Alabama at Birmingham’s Leadership UAB.

 Presentations and Publications

-- Every Day Decisions That May Affect The Outcome of Litigation, Labor & Employment Disputes, And Your Surveys, 2015 Alabama Nursing Home Association Mid-Year Convention, Orange Beach, FL, April 27-28, 2015.
+- Every Day Decisions That May Affect the Outcome of Litigation, Labor & Employment Disputes and Your Surveys, Alabama Nursing Home Association Mid-Year Convention, Orange Beach, Alabama (April 27-28, 2015).

-- The Triple Threat of Drafting, Executing and Enforcing the Perfect Arbitration Agreements, and Considerations Once You Get There, presented at the American Conference Institute’s 5th Annual Forum on Preventing and Defending Long Term Care Litigation, January 30, 2015 (Miami, FL).
+- The Triple Threat of Drafting, Executing and Enforcing the Perfect Arbitration Agreements, and Considerations Once You Get There, American Conference Institute’s 5th Annual Forum on Preventing and Defending Long Term Care Litigation, Miami, Florida (January 30, 2015).